 Follow these steps:

-- Click Risks, Issues, or Changes to navigate to the corresponding page.
+- Open a project and click Risks, Issues, Changes, or Tasks to navigate to the corresponding page.

-- Click any column associated with a risk, an issue, or a change to display theDetailstab.
+- Click any column associated with a risk, an issue, a change, or a task to display theDetailstab.

 - ClickCONFIGUREto display a list of all the attributes that are available.